Search by Keyword

 After the rousing count-in by Paul, the song creates anticipation with its two opening instrumental bars in their established “beat” style, leading to the first verse, each verse consisting of eight measures.
 Paul also handles the lead vocals, joined by John with lower harmony vocals for the second half of each verse, culminating in the accentuation of the songs title.
 After the second verse, the chords rise and the harmonies continue as they enter the five measure bridge, which creates an illusion of sexual climax before bringing us back to the ground with the third and final verse in the song structure, which satisfies the listener with a happy ending; boy gets girl!

-We then are treated to the first guitar solo officially recorded in The Beatles cannon performed by George Harrison.
-This being only the sixth song recorded with intention of being released on record, Harrison earns his keep as the lead guitarist in the band.
+We then are treated to the very first guitar solo officially recorded in The Beatles cannon, this being performed by George Harrison.
+Since this was only the sixth song recorded with the intention of being released on record, Harrison earns his keep as the lead guitarist in the band.
 (George did perform lead guitar solos in the Hamburg recording sessions of 1961, although these were not released under the “Beatles” name.
-My Bonnie” had been released on record before this time, but was billed as “Tony Sheridan and the Beat Brothers.”)
+The song “My Bonnie” had been released on record before this time, but was billed as “Tony Sheridan and the Beat Brothers.”)
 His solo, which is played during the same chord structure as a verse, was recorded live with the rest of the band as they were used to performing the song live.
 Soon after this, it became common practice to overdub a guitar solo later so as to refine the solo and get the best performance.
 Because the band was so used to performing the song over the previous five months, George had already refined his solo, as evidenced by listening to "take nine" of the song, this being equally well performed.

-The song then returns to repeat the climactic bridge and final “boy gets girl” verse, repeating the song's title three times to, inadvertently, drive home the title of the song in our heads.
+The song then returns to repeat the climactic bridge and final “boy gets girl” verse, repeating the song's title three more times to, inadvertently, drive home the title of the song in our heads.
 The chords take a surprise left turn at the end to switch things up a bit, before crashing down with a triumphant clang of a guitar chord coupled with a vocal accentuation from its lead singer.
-A conclusion like this can only encourage applause.
+A great conclusion like this can only enourage applause.

 It is interesting to note that in some of their performances of the song during the next year or so, as well as McCartney’s performances in much later years, the second bridge is eliminated.
 After the solo is performed, McCartney goes right into the final verse.
 Whether this was intentional has not been confirmed, although it has been suggested that it was shortened during performances by The Beatles in order to move on to newer songs, being that the song may have already been considered “old” by mid 1963, in their minds at least.